Advanced Micro Devices Inc. (AMD) Shares Soar Above 1-Year High

-Advanced Micro Devices Inc. (NASDAQ: AMD)’s stock price has plunge by 3.73relation to previous closing price of 86.61.
-Nevertheless, the company has seen a 0.53% surge in its stock price over the last five trading sessions.
+Advanced Micro Devices Inc. (NASDAQ: AMD)’s stock price has soared by 3.26 in relation to previous closing price of 95.06.
+Nevertheless, the company has seen a gain of 20.26% in its stock price over the last five trading days.
+Barron’s reported on 05/03/23 that AMD’s Lisa Su Still Believes in Moore’s Law but ‘We Have To Do Different Things’

 Is It Worth Investing in Advanced Micro Devices Inc. (NASDAQ: AMD) Right Now?

-Advanced Micro Devices Inc. (NASDAQ: AMD) has a higher price-to-earnings ratio of 372.78x compared to its average ratio,, and the 36-month beta value for AMD is at 1.92.
-Analysts have varying views on the stock, with 22 analysts rating it as a “buy,” 5 rating it as “overweight,” 14 as “hold,” and 0 as “sell.”
+Advanced Micro Devices Inc. (NASDAQ: AMD) has a higher price-to-earnings ratio of 394.44x compared to its average ratio, and the 36-month beta value for AMD is at 1.92.
+Analysts have varying views on the stock, with 23 analysts rating it as a “buy,” 4 rating it as “overweight,” 13 as “hold,” and 0 as “sell.”

 Sponsored